-Joel Nelson: As chief executive officer of LCS, Joel Nelson is responsible for executing the business strategy across all business lines in the LCS Family of Companies.
-Mr. Nelson provides leadership and direction for business growth, service excellence, and enhancing the company's stability and value among financial partners, property owners, and other stakeholders in the senior living field.
-Mr. Nelson joined LCS in 1986 and has held several executive roles during his long tenured career with LCS.
-Today, he is responsible for the oversight of serving nearly 40,000+ seniors and 27,000 employees.
+Chris Bird: As chief executive officer of LCS, Chris Bird is responsible for executing the business strategy across all business lines in the LCS Family of Companies.
+Mr. Bird provides leadership and direction for business growth, service excellence, and enhancing the company's stability and value among financial partners, property owners, and other stakeholders in the senior living field.

+Mr. Bird joined LCS in 2018 and brings over 25 years of experience in operations and marketing, new business development, fostering capital partner relationships, and leadership of both Continuing Care Retirement Communities and Rental Communities across the country.
+Today, he is responsible for the oversight of nearly 40,000 seniors and 27,000 employees.